statelyai/xstate/docs/guides/communication.md

 ### Promise Rejection

-If a Promise rejects, the `onError` transition will be taken with a `{ type: 'error.platform' }` event.
+If a Promise rejects, the `onError` transition will be taken with a `{ type: 'xstate.error.platform' }` event.
 The error data is available on the event's `data` property:

 ```js
 const search = (context, event) =>